Zzulfaqar/Faqar.git.io/README.md

 - Exploring open-source tools, Wazuh, and Velociraptor.

 ## A Bridge Across the Digital Divide
-This website serves as a stepping stone on my journey to becoming a formidable cyber defender.
-I invite you to delve deeper, explore my skills, and witness the burgeoning potential I bring to the table.
-Let's embark on a collaborative journey, forging a future where digital security stands strong against the ever-evolving tides of cyber threats.
+This website serves as a stepping stone on my journey to becoming a formidable cyber defender. wittness the potential I bring to the table.

 ## Contact
 Reach out via email [mzulfa1212@gmail.com](mailto:MZULFA1212@gmail.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/mzulfaqar/){:target="_blank"}.